kvttt/N4BiasFieldCorrection/README.md

 Note the specified mask should be of the same shape as the input volume.

 To specify the number of iterations to perform, use `--iterations` or `-n`.
 More iterations yield better result but also takes longer to run.
+The default number of iterations is 50.

+To enable progress reporting, use `--verbose` or `-v` (only works with SimpleITK 2.3.0 or later).
+To install the latest pre-release version of SimpleITK, run the following command in a terminal:

+    pip install --upgrade --pre SimpleITK --find-links https://github.com/SimpleITK/SimpleITK/releases/tag/latest